DROP · VANDALISMMARCH 2026 BRIEFINGOAKLAND · 13.1K residents

 01 · TL;DR

-Five signals surfaced in Grand Lake this month — two one-month below-trend signals and three sustained structural shifts.
-The overall shape is a broad, multi-category decline across property crime: nothing moved upward, and the pattern holds across both single-month reads and the longer 12-month window.
+Five signals moved in Grand Lake this March — two one-month below-trend signals and three sustained structural shifts.
+The dominant shape is broadly downward across property crime, with no spikes and no rare events in the mix.

 2 drops3 sustained shifts